tejaschauhan373/DSA/Interview Preparation/behavioural_interview.md

 # Behavioural Interview

 <b>1.
-If you have completed work earlier & your teammates are lagging in their work,
+If you complete work earlier & your teammates are lagging in their work,
    What should you do? </b>
    * I will help if he needs help from my side otherwise I will wait for completion of his task
    * Explain with your experience or make it realistic